 1942 Nov.
 1 OWI leases all shortwave transmitters except WRUL.
 The OWI ultimately seizes WRUL by executive order.

-The stations are: CBS - WCBX, WCDA and WCRC, Brentwood L.I., NY; Crosley’s station WLWO, Cincinnati; General Electric’s WGEO and WGEA, Schenectady, NY, and KGEI San Francisco; NBC - WRCA and WNBI, Boundbrook, NJ; Westinghouse’s WBOS, Boston; World Wide Broadcasting’s three transmitters WRUL, Boston; and Associated Broadcaster’s KWID.
+The stations are CBS - WCBX, WCDA, and WCRC, Brentwood L.I., NY; Crosley’s station WLWO, Cincinnati; General Electric’s WGEO and WGEA, Schenectady, NY, and KGEI San Francisco; NBC - WRCA and WNBI, Boundbrook, NJ; Westinghouse’s WBOS, Boston; World Wide Broadcasting’s three transmitters WRUL, Boston; and Associated Broadcaster’s KWID.

 1942 December Crosley breaks ground for superpower shortwave station.

 1943 Crosley installs WLWK in Mason, OH.
-KGEI receives new 100,000 Watt General Electric transmitter and goes on the air with KGEX.
-KWID receives new 50,000 Watt transmitter goes on the air as KWIX.
+KGEI receives a new 100,000 Watt General Electric transmitter and goes on the air with KGEX.
+KWID receives a new 50,000 Watt transmitter that goes on the air as KWIX.
 A Press Wireless transmitter is installed in Palo Alto and becomes KROJ.
 CBS adds two new transmitters, WOOC and WOOW to its Brentwood L.I. shortwave plant.

 1943 October BBC transmitter plant at Wooferton begins operation with a planned 37,

 1943 December Crosley has first transmitter WLWL on-air before the building is completed.